bloominstituteoftechnology/StructsAndClasses/README.md

 # Structs and Classes

 This assignment will help you practice the skills and concepts you learned related to structs and classes in Swift.
-For this project you'll build an app that is a basic contacts manager app.
-It will allow you to save and view contact information for your friends.
+For this assignment you'll build a couple data types that you might use in a contact manager app.

-Complete this assignment in either a playground or in repl.it

-### Write a Contact class

-1. Create a new file called "Contact.swift"
-2. Create a struct called `Contact`
-3. Add `name: String` and `phoneNumber: String` properties.
-Think about whether these should be constants or variables.
-4. Write an initializer that takes `name` and `phoneNumber` as arguments and initializes the corresponding properties using `self.` syntax.

-### Write A Contacts Manager class

-1. Create a new file called "ContactsManager.swift"
-2. Create a class called `ContactsManager`
-3. It should contain a variable array property called `contacts` whose type is an array of `Contact` structs
-4. Add a method (function) called `createContact(name: String, phoneNumber: String) -> Contact`.
-It should:
-    - Initialize a new instance of `Contact`
-    - Add it to the `contacts` property array
-    - Return it
-5. Create an instance of `ContactsManager`, and create various contacts using the `createContact` method.
-6. Print out the `ContactsManager` instance's `contacts` array to make sure they were added correctly.
+### Non-Mac Users:

+Please go to [this repl.it page](https://repl.it/student/submissions/7620067) to complete the assignment.
+The instructions are on that page as well.

-### Bonus
+### Mac Users:

-If you finish and want another challenge, try making a function that will remove a contact that you pass into the function as an argument from the `contacts` array.
+1. Download the playground for this project by clicking [here](https://github.com/LambdaSchool/StructsAndClasses/archive/master.zip).
+2. Unzip the downloaded file.
+3. Open the included AboutMe.playground file using Xcode if you are on a Mac.
+4. Complete the assignment by following the instructions included in the playground.
+5. Submit your finished work after you've completed all the excercises.